logo

 Ingredients To Avoid In Your Skincare Rotine As A Pregnant Woman And A New Mom

+The moment you find out you’re pregnant, your whole life changes.
+And this might even include your skincare regimen.
 While it’s commonly known that you need to reduce your caffeine intake, having to say goodbye to your go-to skincare products may come as a real shock.
 But it’s all for a good reason – some ingredients can get absorbed into your body and hence, your baby’s body as well.

 But don’t worry, most over-the-counter (OTC) skincare products are completely safe to use, however, there are a few ingredients that can be harmful to your baby.
 The good news is that you can find a balance between keeping your little one safe and maintaining your pregnancy glow.
-In this article, we’ll talk about skincare products for pregnant women and new moms.

 Why Moms Should Be Aware of What Beauty Products to Use During Pregnancy & Lactation?